-We have spoken before about how tile is a fantastic hard surface for an office or workplace floor.
+Tile is a fantastic hard surface for an office or workplace floor.
 Tile floors are durable, stain-resistant, and hold a nice appearance for many years.
-This type of flooring is often seen in bathrooms, kitchens or breakroom areas, and lobbies or front entryways.
+This type of flooring is often seen in bathrooms, kitchens or break room areas, and lobbies or front entryways.
 Floors in these areas of a business will see a lot of traffic.
-And while still a great surface for high traffic areas, the grout between the tiles will get dirty over time.
+And while still a great surface for high traffic areas, the grout between the tiles will get dirty over the years.
 Since you want your grout to look just as good as your freshly-mopped tile, we wanted to talk about how to clean grout without damaging it.

 It’s important to consistently care for your tile floors and have the grout cleaned a number of times a year.
 Grout is porous and can collect dirt, mold, and bacteria.
 It’s important to clean grout well every so often to avoid staining and continuous dirt build-up.

-It’s hard to clean grout with just a vacuum or mop; these methods will not remove the dirt from the pores of the grout, and over time the dirt will likely increase in the grout lines.
+It’s hard to clean grout with just a vacuum or mop; these methods will not remove the dirt from the pores of the grout, and over time, the dirt will likely increase in the grout lines.
 Gentle but thorough cleaning of your grout should be done regularly throughout the year, and can be cleaned professionally, too.

 Easiest Way to Clean Grout on Tile Floors